utopia-foss/utopia/doc/getting_started/tutorial.rst

   Do not forget the ``--sweep`` flag!
 This is required to tell Utopia that you want to run a parameter sweep.
 Alternatively, you can add a new entry ``perform_sweep: true`` to the *root level* of the configuration file, i.e. on the same level as the ``parameter_space`` key, with zero indentation.

-You will see some log output from the ``multiverse``, stating that it is
+You will see some log output from the :py:class:`~utopya.multiverse.Multiverse`, stating that it is

 .. code-block:: console